Mostly Sunny with a High Near 73

 Thursday Night

-A 20 percent chance of showers and thunderstorms before 1am.
-Mostly cloudy, with a low around 47.
+A 20 percent chance of showers and thunderstorms before midnight.
+Partly cloudy, with a low around 48.

 Friday